Master of Fine Arts in Theatre

 - The GRE Test is not required for admission to the M.F.A.
 Program in Theatre.

 - After departmental review, qualified applicants will be invited to apply to the University of Arkansas Graduate School for formal admission to the University.
-Please note, the deadline for Step Two will
+The deadline for Step Two will be determined

 The Master of Fine Arts degree requires 60 hours of approved graduate-level coursework that is focused in one of area of concentration: Acting, Directing, Playwriting, Costume Design, Lighting Design, or Scenic Design.